Cube-OS/cubeOS/docs/getting-started/using-rust.rst

-Getting Started with KubOS and Rust
+Getting Started with CubeOS and Rust
 ===================================

-This document will cover getting started using Rust for local KubOS development.
+This document will cover getting started using Rust for local CubeOS development.
 You will need to have the build dependencies listed in :ref:`local build dependencies <build-dependencies>` installed prior to using Rust.
 After these dependencies have been installed, you are ready to begin creating and running your own Rust projects.